mwcm/pitcher/readme.md

 # pitcher

-digital emulation of the SP-12 & SP-1200 signal chain in a python script
+Emulation of the SP-12 & SP-1200 signal chain in a Python script

 Based on: [Physical and Behavioral Circuit Modeling of the SP-12 Sampler](https://ccrma.stanford.edu/~dtyeh/sp12/yeh2007icmcsp12slides.pdf)

-useful for resampling & pitching audio before importing into a DAW
+Useful for re-sampling & pitching audio to get that "SP-1200 sound" before importing into a DAW

 ### usage:
 ```